gkipkirui1/DSC_PT08P2_Phase_2_Project_Grp_1_Final/README.md

 *  There is a moderate positive correlation between production budget and profitability, but a very weak negative correlation between production budget and ROI.

-# 2. Genre Revenue Trends in Domestic and Worldwide Markets
+# 2. Insights on Genre Revenue Trends in Domestic and Worldwide Markets

 * Musical and Performing Arts consistently outperforms other genres in both domestic and worldwide gross revenue.